-Local banking details - where possible you will want to have both an IBAN for international payments and local banking details.
-So if you are seeking a USD account for your European based startup, you will want an account which also comes with its own account number and routing number (both Wire and ACH, the local details in USA), as well as an IBAN, all in the name of your startup.
-This will enable faster payments in and out, and less risk of being charged additional fees.
+Where possible, you will want to have both an IBAN for international payments and local banking details.
+So, if you are seeking a USD account for your European based startup, you will want an account which also comes with its own account number and routing number (both Wire and ACH, the local details in the US), as well as an IBAN, all in the name of your startup.
+This will enable faster payments in or out and less risk of being charged additional fees.

-Payment ability - check what the account can do in payment times.
-Some accounts will still put all payments onto international payment routes such as SWIFT, which are slower and more expensive.
+Check how fast the payment will be processed.
+Some accounts will put all transfers through international payment routes such as SWIFT, which are slower and more expensive.
+(More on Payment Rails)

 You have a lot of options.

-There are specialist options like Revolut, Rebank and Wise (formerly Transferwise) which focus on this service and tend to be more cost-effective than traditional banks as well as having a simplified way of showing their charges.
+There are specialist options like Revolut, Rebank and Wise (formerly TransferWise) which focus on this service and tend to be more cost-effective than traditional banks and others.
+They also have a more transparent way of showing their charges.

-Best if spending approx 10k or 50k per month, maxing out those allowances on the paid plans.
+Best if spending approx. 10k or 50k per month (weekdays only), maxing out those allowances on the paid plans.

-We have found from talking to hundreds of founders and their teams, that comparing these kind of costs falls down the to-do list pretty fast.
+From talking to hundreds of founders and their teams, we have found that comparing these kinds of costs falls down the to-do list fast.
 Switching banks is usually met with a look of pain and horror.
-If you are switching, because it makes financial sense to do so, remember to consider the time and effort to do so, the 3 we compared have much faster onboarding than a bank, and both rebank and Wise have relatively pain free processes.
-The key here is not to just optimise for cost, but also for time saved in your day, and the freedom to get back to doing what you do best, running your business!
+If you are looking at switching for whatever reason, remember to make sure it makes financial sense.
+It’s also important to consider the time and effort required to do so.
+We compared three accounts that have a much faster onboarding process than a traditional bank.
+Both rebank and Wise have a relatively pain free sign-up flow.
+We recommend that you do not just optimise for cost but also how much time you will save too.
+Time is better spent doing what you do best, running your business!